See below or click here for our initial Pledge Announcement.

 Nature Conservancy – a leading conservation organization working to protect ecologically important resources.

-Ronald McDonald House New York - a “home-away-from-home” for families to stay close to their hospitalized child at little or no cost.
-Enables parents to focus on the health of their child and to communicate with their child’s medical team to keep up with complicated treatment plans.
+Ronald McDonald House New York – a home-away-from-home for families to stay close to their hospitalized child at little or no cost.

 Salvation Army New Jersey – for more than a century, The Salvation Army has provided social and spiritual services to communities worldwide.